masak/alma/ROADMAP.md

 ## Pre-v1.0.0

-Work on 007 falls into two main tracks:
+Work on Alma falls into two main tracks:

 * Features that help explore macro-like things (ultimately for Perl 6)
-* Features for 007 the language (ultimately for 007)
+* Features for Alma the language (ultimately for Alma)

-The first track is still the *raison d'être* for 007.
-The second track rounds 007 off as a nicer tool to work with.
+The first track was the *raison d'être* for 007.
+The second track rounds Alma off as a nicer tool to work with.

 See also the [Reach Hacker News completeness](https://github.com/masak/007/issues/335) issue, which outlines